Testing Strategies for Bluetooth Medical Devices

 Part 5: Testing

 Innovation requires iteration.
-Developers and manufacturers only arrive at safe and effective Bluetooth-enabled medical device solutions through strategic testing practices.
-In Part 5 of this white paper, we’ll discuss the objective of testing and share our recommended approaches.
+Developers and manufacturers can only arrive at safe and effective Bluetooth-enabled medical device solutions by employing a thoughtful and comprehensive suite of best practices for testing.
+In Part 5 of this white paper, we discuss the challenges of Bluetooth testing and share our recommended approaches.

 Verification and Validation

 Bluetooth-enabled medical device testing should be undertaken with a clear objective: to verify and validate the medical device system.
-Verification and Validation (V&V) are evidence that a medical device works as intended in the environment in which it is meant to be used.
-Through V&V testing, manufacturers demonstrate that they have achieved compliance, appropriately mitigated patient risk and crafted good User Experience (UX) design for their connected device.
+Verification and Validation (V&V) are evidence that a medical device works as intended in its intended environment.
+Through V&V testing, manufacturers demonstrate compliance, appropriately mitigate patient risk and design a good user experience (UX) for their connected device.

-Manufacturers verify that the device or system meets its requirements, including when it is run on platforms of which the developer doesn’t have full control.
-Orthogonal accomplishes verification throughout our Agile development process by leveraging user stories for acceptance test criteria, employing Test-driven Development and Behavior-driven Design and implementing documentation automation.
+Verification involves Manufacturers checking if the device or system meets its requirements, even on platforms the developer doesn’t have full control, such as a user’s personal smartphone.
+Orthogonal performs verification throughout our Agile development process by leveraging user stories for acceptance test criteria, employing Test-driven Development and Behavior-driven Design and implementing documentation automation.
 We also perform automated testing of UX edge cases.

-Manufacturers validate that the device meets its intended use.
-Orthogonal achieves validation by engaging in summative human factors testing as well as clinical validation.
+Validation ensures the device serves its intended purpose.
+Orthogonal achieves validation through summative human factors testing and clinical validation.

 Testing best practices

-No matter the size of the budget or the length of a development process, it is not possible to test every aspect of a device in its entirety.
-This is particularly true for devices that run on consumer hardware (a.ka., Bring Your Own Device (BYOD)), where changes to the environment (e.g., new smartphones or operating systems (OS)) are beyond the control of developers.
-Instead, developers need to be strategic about what they test and how they test.
+Regardless of the budget or development time, it is not feasible to test every aspect of a device in its entirety.
+This is particularly true for devices that run on consumer hardware, where changes to the environment (e.g., new smartphones or OS versions) are beyond the control of developers.
+Instead, developers need to be strategic in deciding what and how to test.

 Risk analysis

-Risk analysis is the process of identifying risks and challenges in a medical device software system, whether they be risks to the safe operation of the system, cybersecurity risk or risks to patient health.
-Once identified, risks can be further analyzed to determine if they are low risk, medium risk or high risk.
+Risk analysis is the process of identifying potential risks and challenges in a medical device software system, whether they affect the safe operation of the system, cybersecurity or patient health.
+Once identified, these risks can be further analyzed to determine if they are low, medium or high risks.

 Risk-based approach to testing

-A risk-based approach is when aspects of the device are prioritized for testing based on the results of risk analysis.
+A risk-based approach is when certain aspects of the device are given priority for testing based on the results of risk analysis.
 The higher the risk to the system, the more testing is required.
 This strategy is used by the FDA when conducting clinical investigations.

 At the outset of development, the location of the most critical dependencies in a device may not be clear.
-Developers might need to test more widely at first and use the data from tests to narrow their scope.
+Developers might need to conduct broader testing initially and use the data from tests to narrow their scope.
 A narrowed scope is also advantageous when presenting to the FDA, as it’s easier to add to testing in resubmissions than it is to pare the scope back.

 Edge cases